 Siberian Huskies are intelligent dogs, but can also be stubborn, and grow bored easily.
 Training a Husky puppy is not easy.
 You will need a lot of patience and dedication to properly train a Siberian Husky.
 Are you up for the challenge?

-Before acquiring your first Husky you might also want to get in touch with your local Siberian Husky club where you can meet owners, play with the animals, and get a feeling for whether this is the breed is right for you in your current lifestyle.
+Before acquiring your first Husky you might also want to get in touch with your local Siberian Husky club where you can meet owners, play with the animals, and get a feeling for whether this is the breed that is right for you in your current lifestyle.